Celebration of Life Gift Ideas Guide

 Hopefully it brings them a little joy and comfort in this difficult time for them.

 Choosing that special and unique gift will require knowing a little bit about them.
+Has their loved one recently passed or is the gift for a death anniversary?

 But remember, it's the thought that counts and to show that you're there for them

 A Celebration of Life Ceremony is usually a unique and very personalized memorial service.
-So it might not be the best fit to come with traditional funeral gifts.

 Below is a list of unique celebration of life gifts that you can consider.
+These are also usually appropriate for a traditional funeral or memorial service.

 Grief Journal